 Baking and adding syrup

-This lemon poppy seed cake batter is dense and you have to make sure you have at least a 10-cup bundt pan, otherwise, it will take too long to bake and the outer edge of the cake will dry out too much before the center is done.
+This lemon poppy cake batter is dense, so you need a 10-12 cup bundt pan; otherwise, it will take too long to bake and the outer edge of the cake will dry out too much before the center is done.

 - When is the cake done?
-Always use the baking time given in a recipe as a guide, because all ovens are different and it might take you a little more or even a little less time.
+Always use the baking time given in a recipe as a guide because all ovens and cake pans are different.
+It might take you a little longer or even a little less time (rarely).
 A cake tester or toothpick should come out clean, but don't overbake it, as it will dry it out.

-- Right out of the oven a simple lemon syrup is added.
-The cake will absorb it and add both flavor and moistness.
+Right out of the oven, a simple lemon syrup is added.
+The cake will absorb it and enhance flavor and moistness.
 It's a key step for the flavor and texture of this cake.
-There are two ways you can do it: while the cake is still hot in the pan, or after you removed it but it's still very hot.
-Both are explained in the recipe card.

 Lemon glaze

 After a great bundt cake recipe comes the glaze to crown all that gorgeousness.
-This is my favorite one, and the easiest by a landslide:
+This is my favorite one, and the easiest by a landslide.
+Simple yet delicious and a perfect complement to this lemon cake with poppy seeds.

-- Powdered sugar: the crown always goes to this simple glaze, which is extremely versatile and wonderfully complements most cakes.
+- Powdered sugar glaze: the crown always goes to this simple glaze, which is extremely versatile and wonderfully complements most cakes.
 You simply mix powdered sugar with a liquid until smooth.
-I have many examples in this blog, with coffee, orange juice, milk, and liquor.
-And it goes on.

-I used it with fresh lemon juice, of course, because it is a lemon cake; a no-brainer.
-Lemon cakes do very well with a lemon glaze to enhance their flavor.
+Fresh lemon juice is used, of course, because it is a lemon cake; a no-brainer.
+Lemon cakes do very well with a layer of lemon glaze to enhance their flavor.
+Though it can be used, I don't recommend bottled lemon juice as the flavor is not as bright or fresh.

-And added some fresh lemon zest on top for color.
+Lemon zest on top: add some for a pop of color.
 Do so before the glaze sets so that the zest sticks.
 Otherwise, it would be loose and fall off the top of the cake.

 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.